PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Brief Architectural Outline
 This project as-is, manages/deploys serverless application and infrastructure with a built-in CI/CD process.
-Using AWS SAM to deploy initial core app services like Exposing API endpoint with a Lambda Proxy Integration to process request data, an S3 bucket and NOSQL DB.
-The project associates these corresponding application resources to CI/CD resources using a unique IDs in resource name (input string params provided upon setup) A python script "Configure.py" initiates setup of base CI/CD infrastructure like fetching IAM roles, base S3 bucket creation for storing source code of Codepipeline custom actions and Cloudformation stack launch(setting stack input parameters).
+Using AWS SAM to deploy initial core app services like exposing API endpoint with Lambda Proxy Integration to process request data, an S3 bucket and NOSQL DB.
+The project associates these corresponding application resources to CI/CD resources using a unique IDs in resource name (input stack params provided upon setup) A python script "Configure.py" initiates setup of base CI/CD infrastructure like fetching IAM roles, base S3 bucket creation for storing source code of Codepipeline custom actions and CloudFormation stack launch (setting stack input parameters).
 The CI/CD Infrastructure consists of leveraging CodePipeline stages(Codebuild for automation of Docker image pushes to ECR and Lambda for testing and deployment phases) and can be conditionally setup with source provider as either an existing Github repo or a new Codecommit repo.

 ## Pre setup notes:
-+ set parameters `projectid` to a short string describing the function and `sourcebranch` to either `main` or `dev`.
++ set parameters `projectid` to a short string describing the app function and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider:
+    - A GitHub Connection should be setup for the desired account in Codepipeline>Settings>Connections
-    - An existing Git branch named `dev` must exist before launching CI/CD stack in dev branch support launch
+    - An existing Repository with Git branch named `dev` must exist before launching CI/CD stack in dev branch setup
-    - `/scr` directory AND buildspec.yml should be copied to root
+    - `/scr` directory with contents AND buildspec.yml should be copied to root

 ## Setup Instructions:
 1. Install/update SAM CLI